Parsa307/My-MPV-Config/README.md

 This is my custom configuration for [mpv](https://mpv.io/), a powerful and customizable media player.
 It's optimized for a smooth playback, and a good default experience.
 Suitable for **Anime** watching.
 Tested on **Arch Linux**.

-⚠️ Windows Users, If you're experiencing freezing issues, Please don't open a GitHub Issue regrading that.
-You could try undoing this [commit](https://github.com/Parsa307/My-MPV-Config/commit/1302797647384ee899a4a5f72a33fd7305ac8beb), Downside it uses More System Memory.
-Also, you could try changing the filesystem.
-Cause, NTFS is garbage!

 You may want to tweak some options depending on your system, display, or personal preferences.

 ## 📋 Sources & Inspiration